-Why does someone not texting or calling when you expect them to, worry and upset you so much?
+Why does the fact that your ex hasn’t contacted you when you expect them to, worry and upset you so much?

-Because it triggers feelings related to rejection, abandonment, loneliness, disrespect, etc.
+Because it triggers feelings of rejection, abandonment, loneliness, disrespect, etc

-If you find yourself in panic or on the verge of a meltdown because your ex has not responded to your text or call at the time you expected, the first place you should go to is inside.
+If you find yourself in panic or on the verge of a meltdown because your ex hasn’t contacted you at the time you expected, the first place you should go to is inside.